ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

       * Check that anemia, maternal disorders and deaths match with target values
       * Check that different scenarios visually appear to separated as expected
     - All looks good!
 Ready to move to production runs. `Nigeria notebook <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/pregnancy_model/model_10.0_nigeria_maternal_disorders_anemia.ipynb>`_ and `Pakistan notebook <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/pregnancy_model/model_10.0_pakistan_maternal_disorders_anemia.ipynb>`_.
 Note for Pakistan notebook that the parent ID used was 159 which was different than expected.
 We are investigating this but think it is an issue with target data generation NOT with the model.
+  * - 11.0
+    - * Check that model generally still looks as expected and matches GBD 2021 data
+      * Check that anemia, maternal disorders and deaths match with target values
+      * Check that different scenarios visually appear to separated as expected
+    -

 .. list-table:: Outstanding V&V issues